zenoleg/cashkeeper/README.md

-# cashkeeper
+# Telegram Cashkeeper bot (ready to deploy on Azure)
-Bot for family money management
+Telegram bot using botman framework for family money management